Alternative/Hybrid Energy Sources

 The RANGLer series of LNG (or dual fuel) powered escort and ship-handling tugs take maximum advantage of the space available for LNG systems, and look at tug design configurations with fresh eyes.

 Almost any of our design types such as the RAstar, RAmparts and RAmpage tugs are also candidates for adaptation to gas fuels, although larger-sized tugs (> 37 metres) are most suitable.
-Three RAstar 4000-DF class dual fuel tugs, the world’s most powerful LNG-powered escort tugs, are currently building for Ostensjo Rederi AS of Norway for delivery in 2016.
+Three RAstar 4000-DF class dual fuel tugs, the world’s most powerful LNG-powered escort tugs, have been built for Ostensjo Rederi AS of Norway.